COVID-19: remembering the nursing staff who have lost their lives

 Known as ‘Des’ to her colleagues, HCA Lourdes Campbell worked at Bolton NHS Foundation Trust for nearly 13 years, and will be remembered as a ‘diligent and compassionate’ colleague.

-Trust chief executive Fiona Noden added: ‘This is a terrible and poignant reminder of the situation staff are facing every day to help others…their continued courage and commitment to duty is inspirational and a comfort to us all in these difficult times.’
+Trust chief executive Fiona Noden said: ‘This is a terrible and poignant reminder of the situation staff are facing every day to help others… their continued courage and commitment to duty is inspirational and a comfort to us all in these difficult times.’

 HCA Maureen Ellington died on 12 April.